The Allstate Sugar Bowl Believes in Champions – Jemima Jelagat Sumgong

 It’s a common sight to see runners from Kenya, Ethiopia or other African countries sprinting to the finish line in City Park with the crowds cheering them on.

 Sumgong is one of many former Crescent City Classic participants to compete in the Olympics.
 Isiah Koech of Kenya is a two-time Olympian and captured the 2013 Crescent City Classic.
-Ethiopia’s Feyisa Lilesa, who won the men’s silver in the marathon in this year’s Olympic Games, finished second in the 2009 Crescent City Classic.
+Ethiopia’s Feyisa Lilesa, who won the men’s silver in the marathon in the 2016 Olympic Games, finished second in the 2009 Crescent City Classic.

-Eloise Willings from Australia competed in the 5,000 and 10,000 meters in Rio and Hiwot Ayalew of Ethiopia, the 2015 Crescent City Classic female champion, took part in the 3,000-meter steeplechase in this year’s Olympics.
+Eloise Willings from Australia competed in the 5,000 and 10,000 meters in Rio and Hiwot Ayalew of Ethiopia, the 2015 Crescent City Classic female champion, took part in the 3,000-meter steeplechase in the 2016 Olympics.

 “The Crescent City Classic has long been a great mix of world-class runners and recreational running enthusiasts,” said Allstate Sugar Bowl CEO Paul Hoolahan.
 “It offers a competitive race for some of the world’s best distance runners and a world-class party afterward; just as you’d expect here in New Orleans.
 The Allstate Sugar Bowl is pleased to be involved with such an iconic event.”

-From its earliest years, the Sugar Bowl Committee has been honored to provide opportunities for young athletes from around the country, athletes like Jemima Jelagat Sumgong.
+From its earliest years, the Sugar Bowl Committee has been honored to provide opportunities for young athletes from around the country – and the world – athletes like Jemima Jelagat Sumgong.
 That’s because, at the Allstate Sugar Bowl, We Believe in Champions.

 The Allstate Sugar Bowl Believes in Champions